Preventing and Managing Brain Bleed: What You Need to Know

 Types of Brain Bleeds

-There are several types of brain bleed disease each with different characteristics and implications:
+There are several types of brain bleeding disease each with different characteristics and implications:

 - Intracerebral Hemorrhage: This is the most common type, occurring within the brain tissue itself.
 It can result from high blood pressure or arteriovenous malformations.